0xbirch/blockchain_cash_commitment/packages/dapp/README.md

 2. Could go to seperate blockchain projects as donations
 3. If we can find public addresses of PACs or other anti-charities we could do that as well

-Scheduler
-	Can we deploy a lambda that runs on a schedule?
-		This probably isnt the fastest way to get something deployed there must be something more simplet

-	Run your own API on EC2 that manges all the jobs? expensive

-	Run a server locally
-		This would be pretty unreliable